zyedidia/micro/runtime/help/options.md

 	default value: `off`

-* `splitRight`: when a vertical split is created, should it be created to the right of the current split?
+* `splitright`: when a vertical split is created, should it be created to the right of the current split?

 	default value: `on`

-* `splitBottom`: when a horizontal split is created, should it be created below the current split?
+* `splitbottom`: when a horizontal split is created, should it be created below the current split?

 	default value: `on`